 "I feel like a real winner, Joey.
 Thanks.
 And there's more.
-Not all the data I want is avaliable from the Income Statement and Balance Sheet.
+Not all the data I want is available from the Income Statement and Balance Sheet.
 I put together this little monthly summary report.
-It helps me keep an eye on the important ratios...Gross margin and profit margin.
+It helps me keep an eye on the important ratios...gross margin and profit margin.
 And I keep a running tally of billable hours.
 Also, I check my break-even per billable hour every month to make sure that my selling price is accurate.
-Pretty cool huh?"
+Pretty cool, huh?

 "One thing is clear.
 As a one person shop I am not going to be able to grow my company without adding people, or products or both.
-So I have been crunching the numbers to try out a few new ideas..."
+Maybe I should play with the budgets a bit...plug in another painter, maybe add wallpaper to our product line.
+What do you think, Joey?"